dentarg/auth0-blog/_posts/2017-01-11-alternatives-to-native-mobile-app-development.markdown

 Xamarin is not a code once, run everywhere solution.
 While you can achieve a high level of code shareability, you will more than likely need to write specific code for iOS and Android versions of your app.
 With Xamarin, you will not be able to use native open-source libraries that are available for iOS and Android, but you can make use of many .Net libraries.
 Finally, getting access to the latest native APIs can be slow since the Xamarin developers will have to implement them into the framework after they are released.

-{% include tweet_quote.html quote_text="Xamarin allows you to build cross-platform iOS and Android applications in C#." %}
+{% include tweet_quote.html quote_text="Xamarin allows you to build cross-platform iOS and Android applications in C-Sharp." %}

 ### Pros
 * Developers already familiar with the Microsoft ecosystem will feel right at home with Xamarin and its use of C#.